Bathroom

 Building Regulations and compliance

 Bathrooms in new work are covered by Approved Documents G (sanitation), F (ventilation), and P (electrics).
 Zoned IP ratings for lighting near water are mandatory.
-When in doubt, lodge a pre-application enquiry with your local authority — early clarity is cheaper than a retrospective correction.
+When in doubt, a pre-application enquiry to the local authority can give early clarity, which tends to be less costly than retrospective correction.

 Adjusting the defaults